Over the last decade, our interest in sustainable gardening has continued to soar.

 There is nothing more sustainable than raising your own herbs, spices, and veggies.

 Every year, Australians throw away a staggering 7.5 million tonnes of food waste.
 If you can reduce your contribution, even by a little bit, it is beneficial for the planet and your environment.
 Plus, it is easier than you might think to maintain a thriving vegetable patch.
 It just takes passion, determination, and the right combination of species.
-Check out our blog on the best plants to include in your veggie garden.

 Take Care When Watering